Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

 The nonlinear dynamics can be represented by the differential equation:

 where $\theta$ is the angular position of the disc, $u$ is the input voltage to the system, which is its control input, and $m,g,l,J,\tau,K_\mr{m}$ are the physical parameters of the system.

 In this work, we use the physical parameters of a real setup, as given in Table~\ref{tab:unbaldisc_param}, which have been identified in \cite{KoTo19} based on measurements from the real system.
-It is worth mentioning that this model has been considered for LPV control design, with successful implementation on the real hardware in \cite{AbToPeMeVeKo21}.
-Embedding~\eqref{eq:unbalanced-disc} as an LPV system can be established by defining the scheduling signal as $p(t) = \mr{sinc}(\theta(t))=\tfrac{\sin(\theta(t))}{\theta(t)}$, from which we can immediately define $\mb{P}$ as $[-0.22,\; 1]$.
-For a better formulation of the LFRs, we scaled $p$ such that $\mb{P}:=[-1,\; 1]$.
+It is worth mentioning that this model was used in the past for LPV control design with successful implementation on the real hardware in \cite{AbToPeMeVeKo21}.
+Embedding~\eqref{eq:unbalanced-disc} as an LPV system can be established by defining the scheduling signal as $p(t) = \mr{sinc}(\theta(t))=\tfrac{\sin(\theta(t))}{\theta(t)}$ by which we can define $\mb{P}$ as $[-0.22,\; 1]$.
+To improve numerical conditions in the synthesis, we scaled $p$ such that $\mb{P}:=[-1,\; 1]$.

-For the data generation, we have implemented the nonlinear dynamical equations~\eqref{eq:unbalanced-disc} in \matlab, which are solved using an ODE45 solver at a fixed sampling time of $T_\mr{s}=0.01$.
+For the data generation, we have implemented the nonlinear dynamical equations~\eqref{eq:unbalanced-disc} in \matlab, which are solved using an {\tt ODE45} solver at a fixed sampling time of $T_\mr{s}=0.05$.
 By Condition~\ref{cond:rank-cond}, we need \emph{at least} $\Nd=6$ data points.
-Hence, $\dataset$ is generated by exciting the system with a uniform randomly generated input of length 6, where $u$ is in the range $[-10,\,10]$.
-Moreover, as it is assumed throughout the paper, the state measurements are noise-free (apart from Section~\ref{s:noise}).
-A posteriori, the scheduling $p$ is determined using the aforementioned scheduling map, with which $\Dp$ is constructed.
+Hence, $\dataset$ is generated by exciting the system with a uniform randomly generated input of length 6, where $u$ is in the range $[-10,\,10]$. {The data is sampled in a noise-free setting from the continuous-time simulation in which the input is applied to the system via zero-order-hold.} The scheduling $p$ is a posteriori determined using the aforementioned scheduling map.
 The obtained data-dictionary $\dataset$ that we use to synthesize the controllers is shown in Figure~\ref{fig:d}.
 Note that we also depicted $\Xf$ in the upper plots of Figure~\ref{fig:d} by means of an additional state sample.
-For the obtained data-set, Condition~\ref{cond:rank-cond} is verified, as $\mr{rank}(\Dp)=6$.
+For the obtained data-set, construction of $\mcG$ and computation of its rank gives $\mr{rank}(\mcG)=6$, meaning that Condition~\ref{cond:rank-cond} is satisfied.